KemyszPL/nieOSrewrite/README.md

   - dir/ls
   - CDPlay

+## Logging in
+It might not be obvious at first, but the username and password that you have to enter is "nie".

 ## Compiling

 To compile nieOS you must install `ncurses` and add the `-lncurses` flag to the linker.
 More detailed instructions can be found elsewhere™️.